THE IMPORTANCE OF PROCESS

 Back to our pop quiz.
 Do remember the first time your grade 8 teacher wrote something like this on the board and asked you to solve it?

 [20 + (6 × 3² – 14) x (5 – 3)² ] / 60 = y

-If you’re like me you probably started on the left hand side and performed each operator, carefully, from left to right.
+If you’re like most people, you probably started on the left-hand side and performed each operator, carefully, from left to right.
 And when your teacher informed your answer was incorrect you were baffled.

 As it turns out there is a specific order that the problem had to be solved in order to reach the correct answer.
 That order of operations is encapsulated in the acronym PEDMAS which represents the process: 1.
 Parentheses, 2.
 Exponents, 3.
 Division, 4.
 Multiplication, 5.
 Addition, 6.
 Subtraction.

 So what is the order of operations for designing and managing land?

 OUR LAND DESIGN PROCESS IS:

 Process is more important than outcome.
 When the outcome drives the process we will only ever go to where we’ve already been.
 If process drives outcome we may not know where we’re going, but we will know we want to be there. ~Bruce Mau

 Why is a process different than a technique, and how does it solve land design anxiety and analysis paralysis?